 Rearrange video snapshots.
-Choose a video snapshot to move and press the button.
-To move it, use the buttons. m Remove video snapshot Choose video snapshots to exclude from the new album.
+Choose a video snapshot to move and press the m Remove video snapshot Choose video snapshots to exclude from the new album.
 Video snapshots labeled with a [im] icon are not included in the new album, but they are not deleted from the original album. ▶ Play video snapshot Play the selected video snapshot.
 Finish editing Exit album editing.